-Imagine a 75-year-old using a new cellphone.
-You may be envisioning an older adult squinting at a screen, frantically tapping on their phone with a look of confusion.
+When you imagine a 75-year-old using a new cellphone, you might picture someone squinting at a screen, tapping on their phone with a look of confusion.

-When we think of older adults, our cultural biases may cause us to perceive them as less capable with technology.
+Our cultural biases may cause us to perceive older adults as less capable with technology.
 This form of ageism, particularly in the United States, can impact how UX designers design for seniors.
 It’s important to be conscious of that possible bias and to approach design with an open mind.
 Aging is a highly individual experience and not always an indicator of skills and abilities.
 To design a product that is effective for an older adult, we need to understand there’s a wide range of skills among the elderly.